The sun is shining. The wind is fresh. And there’s that inevitable feeling in one’s bones that Spring may well have finally sprung!

 Suddenly it happens!

-My creative imagination explodes in a vast colourful display and I am showered in a wild kimchi.
+My creative imagination explodes in a vast colourful display and I am showered in wild kimchi.

 Taste buds beg to be satiated.